JuliaMaly/WEB_TESTING/README.md

-# Lab 4 – Testing and Automation
+# Laboratory 4 – Testing and Automation

 ## Description